Adrian Vanson: Lord Seton's painter

 A letter sent to George Bowes in 1579 describes a Flemish painter making a portrait of James VI at Stirling Castle.
 The portrait was to be sent to England for Elizabeth I. Arnold Bronckhorst was appointed the king's painter on 19 September 1581.
 It seems that both Vanson and Bronckhorst worked at the Scottish court, and surviving portraits and records also suggest the presence of other unknown artists.

 Vanson may perhaps have been "Lord Seton's painter", who was recorded drawing portraits of "his majesteis visage" for coins at the mint in Edinburgh in January 1581/1582, to be used by Thomas Foulis.
 Lord Seton had served as a diplomat and had various European contacts, and his third son John Seton of Barns had joined the household of the Earl of Leicester in England 1575.

 1583 and the double portrait

 In October 1582, Mary, Queen of Scots, wrote to the French ambassador Michel de Castelnau in cipher code about a new type of portrait of James VI that he had sent her, presumably differing from the pictures made by Arnold Bronckorst.
 Probably in or after 1583, a French engraver, Jean Rabel, made engravings of a portrait resembling the paintings of James VI at Edinburgh Castle and at Dunfermline Carnegie Library and Galleries (dated 1583).
-These paintings are attributed to Vanson, Bronckhorst, or an unknown artist.
+A portrait of this type may have been made for a potential French bride for James, such as the Protestant Catherine of Bourbon and the Catholic Christina of Lorraine.
+The surviving paintings are attributed to Vanson, Bronckhorst, or an unknown artist.
 Rabel and Thomas de Leu worked for the French court and engraved Mary's portrait, the portraits of Castelnau and his wife Marie de Bochetel, and the Castelnau coat of arms.
 A double portrait of Mary and James, related to plans for their rule in "association" and dated 1583, has a similar depiction of James' face and bonnet.